-Assets under administration (AUA) Assets administered by CIBC that are beneficially owned by clients and are, therefore, not reported on the consolidated balance sheet.
-The services provided by CIBC are of an administrative nature, such as safekeeping of securities, client reporting and record keeping, collection of investment income, and the settlement of purchase and sale transactions.
-In addition, assets under management (AUM) amounts are included in the amounts reported under AUA.
-Assets under management (AUM) Assets managed by CIBC that are beneficially owned by clients and are, therefore, not reported on the consolidated balance sheet.
-The service provided in respect of these assets is discretionary portfolio management on behalf of the clients.
-Average training hours Total training time is the sum of the expected training hours for each course, which is calculated by multiplying the number of unique learners that have completed each relevant training course by the expected duration of each training course.
-Black Entrepreneur Program The Black Entrepreneur Program aims to help entrepreneurs from the Black community achieve their ambition of starting, running and growing their business.
-CIBC has committed \$15 million in loans to entrepreneurs from the Black community, \$13 million to business loans and an additional \$2 million in non-repayable loans or grants.
-Entrepreneurs may apply for a loan up to \$250,000 for equipment, leasehold improvements and working capital.
-Board-approved executive roles Board-approved executive roles include Vice-Presidents and above appointed to their role as of October 31.
-CIBC Foundation The CIBC Foundation aims to increase access to education and employment outcomes for underserved communities.
-The CIBC Foundation's activities are governed by its board of directors and subcommittees comprised of diverse and talented CIBC employees, as well as two independent external board members.
-Client Experience Index (CX Index) The CX Index is a composite index that includes internal and external client surveys and client experience oriented metrics at the enterprise level from Canadian Personal and Business Banking, Capital Markets, Canadian Commercial Banking and Wealth Management and U.S. Commercial Banking and Wealth Management.
-These comprise the measures that have the most meaningful impact on client experience.
-Each metric has an associated target.
-Compliance carbon markets Cap and trade systems created by regulators to limit emissions.
-They set allowances for how much carbon can be emitted by region and gradually decrease these over time.
-Contingent workers Contingent workers include staff augmentation workers who are managed by CIBC's Human Resources through a formal Contingent Worker Program and provide services to CIBC on an as-needed basis through an approved vendor.
-Excludes CIBC Mellon and CIBC FirstCaribbean.
-Corporate giving and community sponsorships Includes corporate giving, including \$80 million to CIBC Foundation, corporate sponsorships and employee giving and fundraising.
-Corporate giving and community sponsorships are defined as contributions CIBC makes in support of charities and non-profit organizations, including to the CIBC Foundation, that follow the contribution principles set by Imagine Canada's Caring Company Certification.
-Community sponsorships also include contributions in support of organizations, that may have a for-profit structure, where the activities supported have a social purpose that benefits the community.
-Employee engagement Employee engagement is measured through CIBC's annual employee survey.
-Our annual employee survey ran from September 12, 2022 to September 25, 2022.
+Assets under administration (AUA) Assets administered by CIBC that are beneficially owned by clients and are, therefore, not reporte CIBC are of an administrative nature, such as safekeeping of securities, client reporting and record of purchase and sale transactions.
+In addition, assets under management (AUM) amounts are inc Assets under management (AUM) Assets managed by CIBC that are beneficially owned by clients and are, therefore, not reported respect of these assets is discretionary portfolio management on behalf of the clients.
+Average training hours Total training time is the sum of the expected training hours for each course, which is calculated completed each relevant training course by the expected duration of each training course.
+Black Entrepreneur Program The Black Entrepreneur Program aims to help entrepreneurs from the Black community achieve business.
+CIBC has committed \$15 million in loans to entrepreneurs from the Black community, non-repayable loans or grants.
+Entrepreneurs may apply for a loan up to \$250,000 for equipment Board-approved executive roles Board-approved executive roles include Vice-Presidents and above appointed to their role as of CIBC Foundation The CIBC Foundation aims to increase access to education and employment outcomes for underse governed by its board of directors and subcommittees comprised of diverse and talented CIBC em Client Experience Index (CX Index) The CX Index is a composite index that includes internal and external client surveys and client e Canadian Personal and Business Banking, Capital Markets, Canadian Commercial Banking and V Wealth Management.
+These comprise the measures that have the most meaningful impact on c Compliance carbon markets Cap and trade systems created by regulators to limit emissions.
+They set allowances for how muthese over time.
+Contingent workers Contingent workers include staff augmentation workers who are managed by CIBC's Human Reproved services to CIBC on an as-needed basis through an approved vendor.
+Excludes CIBC Me Corporate giving and community sponsorships Includes corporate giving, including \$80 million to CIBC Foundation, corporate sponsorships and community sponsorships are defined as contributions CIBC makes in support of charities and no that follow the contribution principles set by Imagine Canada's Caring Company Certification.
+C support of organizations, that may have a for-profit structure, where the activities supported have Employee engagement Employee engagement is measured through CIBC's annual employee survey.
+Our annual employ 2022.
 A one week extension was permitted for specific teams to October 2, 2022.
-Our regular employees, excluding employees on paid leaves except for those who returned by October 2, 2022, employees who left the organization prior to the launch date of September 12, 2022, and employees who were hired following the cut-off date of August 8, 2022, were eligible to participate.
-Over 39,000 employees completed the survey for an overall response rate of 85%.
-Willis Towers Watson developed the questions that make up our employee engagement score for the annual employee survey.
-The employee engagement score is grounded in three pillars of employees' experience: how engaged employees are, how enabled they feel and how energized they are at work.
-The engagement score represents the per cent of employees that agree with each of the nine survey questions related to employee engagement in CIBC's annual employee survey.
-Employee giving (Team CIBC) Employee giving and fundraising is defined as regular employees and retirees who donate or fundraise in support of charities and non-profit organizations, including CIBC Miracle Day fundraising.
-Financed emissions Absolute emissions that banks and investors finance through their loan commitments and investments.
-Gender balance CIBC aims to achieve or maintain 40%-60% representation of women across all levels, unless a unique target has been set.
+Our regular end those who returned by October 2, 2022, employees who left the organization prior to the launch hired following the cut-off date of August 8, 2022, were eligible to participate.
+Over 39,000 employees 5%.
+Willis Towers Watson developed the questions that make up our employee engagement engagement score is grounded in three pillars of employees' experience: how engaged employee at work.
+The engagement score represents the per cent of employees that agree with each of the CIBC's annual employee survey.
+Employee giving (Team CIBC) Employee giving and fundraising is defined as regular employees and retirees who donate or fun including CIBC Miracle Day fundraising.
+Financed emissions Absolute emissions that banks and investors finance through their loan commitments and inves Gender balance CIBC aims to achieve or maintain 40%-60% representation of women across all levels, unless a rted on the consolidated balance sheet.
+The services provided by ord keeping, collection of investment income, and the settlement ncluded in the amounts reported under AUA.